vsnyc/quickstart-workshop/content/70_testing/1_local_test.md

 1. An input parameter file in JSON format
 2. A test configuration file named **taskcat.yml**

+#### Input parameter file
 ***Input parameter file*** is a JSON file.
 It contains the test values for the parameters of your CloudFormation template.
 You can have multiple parameter files to test different deployment scenarios.
 This file is a list of object, each object contains two keys named - **ParameterKey** and **ParameterValue**. **ParameterKey** specifies the exact name of the parameter in the CloudFormation template and **ParameterValue** specifies the parameter value needs to be passed to the parameter.
 You can also auto-generate values for some parameter types such as UUIDs, regions, strings and numbers, at run time by using pre-defined tokens.
 For the complete list of pre-defined tokens, see the [TaskCat documentation](https://github.com/aws-quickstart/taskcat#more-information-on-taskcat-runtime-injection).

 Our input parameter file looks like below.
 Copy the following content into your input parameter file and save it.

 ```
-[{
+[
+    {
+        "ParameterKey": "AvailabilityZones",
+        "ParameterValue": "$[taskcat_getaz_2]"
+    },
+    {
+        "ParameterKey": "EmailAddress",
+        "ParameterValue": "email@yourdomain.com"
+    },
+    {
         "ParameterKey": "KeyPairName",
-    "ParameterValue": "keypair"
+        "ParameterValue": "your-key-pair-name"
+    },
-}, {
+    {
-    "ParameterKey": "InstanceType",
+        "ParameterKey": "RemoteAccessCIDR",
-    "ParameterValue": "t2.small"
+        "ParameterValue": "0.0.0.0/0"
+    },
-}, {
+    {
-    "ParameterKey": "AvailablityZones",
+        "ParameterKey": "WebserverCIDR",
-    "ParameterValue": "$[taskcat_genaz_2]"
+        "ParameterValue": "0.0.0.0/0"
-}, {
+    },
-    "ParameterKey": "UUID",
-    "ParameterValue": "$[taskcat_genuuid]"
-}, {
+    {
-    "ParameterKey": "Password",
+        "ParameterKey": "QSS3BucketName",
-    "ParameterValue": ""
+        "ParameterValue": "$[taskcat_autobucket]"
-}]
+    }
+]
 ```

-As you can see above, there are few parameters like *Password* for which you don't want to hardcode a value and check it into the github repository.
+As you can see above, there are few parameters like *KeyPairName* and *EmailAddress* which you don't want to hardcode a value and check it into the github repository.
 For such situations, TaskCat provide capability to override the parameter values via override files.
 Following are the two override files supported by TaskCat:

-* Global override file - Place this in the **.aws** directory within your home directory *~/.aws/taskcat_global_override.json*
+- **Global override file** - Place this in the **.aws** directory within your home directory *~/.aws/taskcat_global_override.json*
-* Project override file - Place this in the **ci/** directory within your project directory *<project_name>/ci/taskcat_project_override.json*
+- **Project override file** - Place this in the **ci/** directory within your project directory *<project_name>/ci/taskcat_project_override.json*

 TaskCat read parameters in the following order: